salabs/TestArchiver/README.md

   Will delete all log log messages

 # Release notes
+- 4.1.0 (2025-12-05)
+  * Allow use of glob patterns to list output files to parse

+- 4.0.1 (2025-12-01)
+  * Fixes parsing outputs containing elements missing timestamps
+    * This can be caused for example by custom libraries

+- 4.0.1 (2025-12-01)
+  * Fixes for parsing robot outputs using VAR syntax

+- 4.0.0 (2025-11-21)
+  * Parser updates to support parsing latest Robotframework 7.x outputs

 - 3.0.0 (2023-05-11)
   * Adds support for cleaning oldest test result data to delete in order to control the growth of test archives
   * Major schema update #3: